mojtaba-amiri/Elinium.Util/readme.txt

+# Android Utility

 This is one small project to put some useful classes and tools and share it with others.
 Right now it includes:
+## Get rid of register/unregister receivers by OnBroadcastReceived annotation
-- Broadcast annotation which is useful when you want to register receiver for different actions.
+Broadcast annotation which is useful when you want to register receiver for different actions.
 For instance if you want to do something when bluetooth state changes, you just need to set annotation for the function:

   @OnBroadcastReceived(actionName=BluetoothAdapter.ACTION_STATE_CHANGED)
   public void doSomething(){